Brian May: 1983–1999: Side projects and solo works

 In 1995, May began working on a new solo album of covers tentatively titled Heroes, in addition to working on various film and television projects and other collaborations.
 May subsequently changed the approach from covers to focus on those collaborations and new material.
 The songs included Another World, and featured mainly Spike Edney, Cozy Powell, Neil Murray and Jamie Moses.
 On 5 April 1998, Cozy Powell was killed in a car accident on the M4 motorway near Bristol, England.
-This incident caused an unexpected disruption to the upcoming tour for The Brian May Band, which now needed a new drummer on short notice.
+This incident caused an unexpected disruption to the upcoming tour for the Brian May Band, which now needed a new drummer on short notice.
 Steve Ferrone was brought on to help May finish recording the drum tracks and join the band for the early stage promotional tour of five dates in Europe before the world tour.
 Following the early promotional tour, Eric Singer replaced him on the 1998 world tour.

 The 1998 tour saw the brief introduction of a 'support act' known as T. E. Conway.
 Conway (Brian May in a wig and colourful suit playing the part of a teddy boy crooner) would play several 1950s rock and roll standards before May's 'arrival'.
-A bonus T. E. Conway EP entitled Retro Rock Special was attached to some pressings of the Another World album.
+A bonus T. E. Conway EP titled Retro Rock Special was attached to some pressings of the Another World album.
 The Conway character was retired at the end of the tour.

-In May 1999, May recorded lead guitars for the Guns N' Roses song "Catcher in the Rye" on Chinese Democracy, however, his performance was removed from the album by the time it was released in 2008.
+In May 1999, May recorded lead guitars for the Guns N' Roses song "Catcher in the Rye" on Chinese Democracy, but his performance was removed from the album by the time it was released in 2008.